Lebanon's top Christian cleric criticizes Hezbollah in leaked video | Politics

 Lebanon's top Christian cleric criticizes Hezbollah in leaked video

-Lebanon's top Christian cleric has made unusually direct comments criticizing the Shi'ite Hezbollah movement, accusing it of harming the country by dragging it into regional conflicts.
+Lebanon's most senior Christian cleric has made unusually direct comments criticizing the Shi'ite Hezbollah movement, accusing it of harming the country by dragging it into regional conflicts.

-Lebanon's financial meltdown has crashed the currency, fueling poverty and hunger, its worst crisis since the 1975-1990 civil war that fractured the country along sectarian lines.
+Lebanon's financial meltdown has crashed the currency, fuelling poverty and hunger, its worst crisis since the 1975-1990 civil war that fractured the country along sectarian lines.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)